Well-posedness of Hamilton-Jacobi equations in population dynamics and applications to large deviations: Preliminaries

 \subsection{A generating collection of Hamiltonians and an associated Lagrangian}

 Our goal is to prove a large deviation principle for the dynamics of stochastic systems, and write the rate function in Lagrangian form.
 The Lagrangian will as usual be given as the Legendre transform of a Hamiltonian.
 Due to the discontinuous nature of the dynamics at the boundary, this Hamiltonian will be constructed as the maximum over Hamiltonians that take into account all possible behaviours of the dynamics close to the boundary.
+We end this section with a simple example illustrating the construction.